 8 – Shorter Lines (Most of the Time)

-While children are in school, the lines at attractions shrink; then again, they grow very long during the winter holiday break.
+While children are in school, the lines at attractions are shorter than you’ll find in the summer.
+Then again, they grow very long during the winter holiday break.
 Planning your trip for the weeks between Thanksgiving and Christmas or a week or so after New Year’s Day will result in shorter wait times at most attractions and shows.
 With reduced waiting, you’ll experience more rides each day, get better seats at shows, and avoid long delays at counter-service restaurants, all of which are great reasons to visit in the winter.

 7 – FastPass+ Selections